-To ensure that each challenge is reviewed and adjudicated based on fairness for all participants and relevant stakeholders, the Office of Broadband will review all applicable challenge and rebuttal information in detail without bias, before deciding to sustain or reject a challenge.
-The Office of Broadband will document the standards of review to be applied in a Standard Operating Procedure (this document) and will require reviewers to document their justification for each determination.
-The Office of Broadband plans to ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted.
-The Office of Broadband will also require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations.
+To ensure that each challenge is reviewed and adjudicated based on fairness for all participants and relevant stakeholders, the broadband office will review all applicable challenge and rebuttal information in detail without bias, before deciding to sustain or reject a challenge.
+The broadband office will document the standards of review to be applied in a Standard Operating Procedure and will require reviewers to document their justification for each determination.
+The broadband office plans to ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted.
+The broadband office will also require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations.

 Code Challenge Type Description Specific Examples Permissible rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
 Screenshot of provider webpage.
 A service request was refused within the last 180 days (e.g., an email or letter from provider).
 Lack of suitable infrastructure (e.g., no fiber on pole).
-A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.1 A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
-Provider shows that the location subscribes or has subscribed within the last 12 months, e.g., with a copy of a customer bill.
-If the evidence was a screenshot and believed to be in error, a screenshot that shows service availability.
+A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.
+A letter or email dated within the last 365 days indicating that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.
+A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+Provider shows that the location subscribes or has subscribed within 12 months, e.g., with a copy of a customer bill.
 The provider submits evidence that service is now available as a standard installation, e.g., via a copy of an offer sent to the location.
-S Speed The actual speed of the service tier falls below the unserved or underserved thresholds.
-2 Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
-3
+S Speed The actual speed of the fastest available service tier falls below the unserved or underserved thresholds.
+Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.

-1 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."
+&lt;sup>1 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."